jloan/mini-projects-sandbox/e235/heavy-metal-song.md

 ![Guitar!](https://github.com/jloan/mini-projects-sandbox/blob/master/e235/heavy-metal/4.jpg)

-**If you've got a lead guitarists, now is the time to add some lead guitar melodies to your song.** It's best to try to find guitar melodies that compliment the vocal melody, and don't get in the way of it.
+**If you have a lead guitarist, now is the time to add some lead guitar melodies to your song.** It's best to try to find guitar melodies that compliment the vocal melody, and don't get in the way of it.

  Write the lyrics.
 Metal music deals with a wide variety of topics when it comes to lyrics.
 You can write about just about any subject.
 A good general rule of thumb for writing metal lyrics is to keep the themes simple, and the imagery and metaphors interesting.[4]